 We strolled through Tuileries Gardens, the big park in the heart of Paris was once the site of the French Kings’ palace.
 I believe it’s the one shown in the series Reign, where Mary Queen of Scott’s lives in the French court.
 The flagship store of Laduree is close to the garden,

 If the line is not too long, it’ll be worth a climb up to Arc de Triomphe for expansive views of this part of Paris.
 If stairs are an issue, ask for elevator reserved for those that need it.
-The line may be shorter with the elevator but it’s small and infrequent.
+The line may be shorter for the elevator but it’s small and infrequent.
 Even with the elevator, be prepared to climb a few flights of stairs at the top.
 During our Paris winter visit, there were no lines and we got to visit the top within minutes.

 Day 3 – Palace of Versailles and Eiffel Tower

-Palace of Versailles and the Eiffel Tower are some of the top attractions of Paris or the world and for good reason.
+Palace of Versailles and the Eiffel Tower are some of the top attractions of Paris (or the world) for good reason.
 Their magnificance is beyond words.

 Palace of Versailles was built towards the end of French Monarchy.
 Despite the tragic events and poverty across France, this palace was built to the King and the (in)famous Queen Marie Antoinette’s aristocratic tastes.
 There is a Netflix series on the King’s life in Versailles that I’ve been meaning to watch.

 We took an Uber to Versailles but it’s said to have great connections by subway from Paris.
-It’s less than 30min drive from Paris.
+Versailles is less than 30min drive from Paris.
 The car was more convenient in Paris’s in winter weather because the rideshare parking is right at the entrance.

 In addition to the interiors of the palace, I highly recommend renting a golf cart to visit the rest of the property, including

 - The many elaborate gardens